SitthiwatDam/MATHPLOT-VQA/README.md

 To enhance our system's capabilities, we integrated the MATCHA model [Paper Summary](https://github.com/SitthiwatDam/MATHPLOT-VQA/blob/main/papers/matcha.md)
  , an enhanced version of the Pix2Struct model [Paper Summary](https://github.com/SitthiwatDam/MATHPLOT-VQA/blob/main/papers/pixel2struct.md) .
 MATCHA combines math reasoning and chart derendering tasks to improve visual language models' capabilities.
 This integration allows our system to better understand and respond to questions about graphs, making math more accessible and understandable for everyone, especially those who struggle with graph comprehension.

-Additionally, we utilized the ChartQA dataset [Paper Summary](https://github.com/SitthiwatDam/MATHPLOT-VQA/blob/main/papers/chartvqa.md) to fine-tune our QA model.
+Additionally, we utilized the AutoChart dataset to fine-tune our QA model and use ChartQA[Paper Summary](https://github.com/SitthiwatDam/MATHPLOT-VQA/blob/main/papers/chartvqa.md) to evaluate.
 ChartQA focuses on visual and logical reasoning over charts, providing a benchmark for complex reasoning questions related to charts.
 By leveraging these resources and technologies, we aim to create a system that not only computes solutions but also helps users understand the meaning and context of graphs, ultimately making math easier and more accessible.

 ### 1.2.
 Problem and Motivation